Herzult/HerzultForumBundle/Resources/doc/link-user-model.markdown

 The bundle assumes that you already have a _user_ model somewhere in your application or you can install a bundle like the [FOSUserBundle][fos-user].

-Howerver, it a common need for a forum to have its _topics_ and _posts_ linked to a user.
+Howerver, it's a common need for a forum to have its _topics_ and _posts_ linked to a user.
 Here is how to setup such a functionality.

 Create a blamer